 Each housing unit is set up as follows:

-A large day room is used for dining and group activities.
+- A large day room is used for dining and group activities.

 Each housing unit has similar activities:

-All housing units maintain strict rules:
+All housing units maintain clear guidelines/expectations:

-One must always get permission before moving about the unit.
+- Youth must always get permission before moving about the unit.

-Walk with hands behind back.
+- Youth walk with their hands behind their back.

-Do not look into anyone else's room.
+- Youth are instructed not to look into anyone else's room.

-Show respect to staff and other juveniles.
+- Youth are expected to show respect to staff and other youth.

-Be on best behavior at all times.
+- Youth are expected to be on their best behavior at all times.

-Keep rooms neat and clean at all times.
+- Youth are to keep their rooms neat and clean at all times.